 Yet many saw the development of the stolovye as more than an economically expedient measure.
 They were considered a first step in the construction of a truly socialist economy and the emancipation of women from petty household labor.
 Advocates were quick to admit that the stolovye were inadequate, but it was the inadequacies, not the stolovye themselves, that were the product of shortage and economic collapse.
 Communal dining was a social advance, a victory over privatized family consumption, the embodiment of "a new communist way of life."69 Like many of the features of war communism later dismissed as premature or illusionary, the sheer numbers of people participating in the new system led many to view it as a successful example of communism in action.
 Activists pointed with pride to the government's successful efforts to feed over 90% of the people in Moscow and Petrograd.
 I. Stepanov, a Party leader, later wrote with nostalgia, "During the years of war communism we managed to feed the children collectively.
 All we adults were insanely and dreadfully hungry, but we could justly say to the whole world: The children are the first privileged citizens of our republic.
-We could say that we were moving toward the realization of freeing love from those crippling and killing elements, freeing love from economics and women from household slavery."
+We could say that we were moving toward the realization of freeing love from those crippling and killing elements, freeing love from economics and women from household slavery."70

-&lt;sup>68 A. Sviderskii, "Razvitie Obshchestvennogo Pitaniia v Rykakh Zhenshchiny," Kommunistka, 8-9 (1921): 26-29.
-Ibid., pp. 30, 26, 29.
+68 A. Sviderskii, "Razvitie Obshchestvennogo Pitaniia v Rykakh Zhenshchiny," Kommunistka, 8-9 (1921): 26-29.
+69 Ibid., pp. 30, 26, 29.

 With the end of the rationing system in 1921, the communal dining halls began to close.
 Food stores reopened and workers began to receive a monetary wage.
-Although many were glad to leave the dirty stolovye and return to home-cooked meals, many women resented their return to the unpaid tasks of shopping and cooking for their families.
+Although many were glad to leave the dirty stolouye and return to home-cooked meals, many women resented their return to the unpaid tasks of shopping and cooking for their families.
 Numerous working-class women complained that housework took up too much of their time and prevented them from participating in activities outside the home.
 One factory woman in Moscow province wrote, "A working woman comes home from work after an eight-hour day, eats dinner in 8 to 10 minutes, and once again faces a load of physical work: washing linens, cleaning up, etc." "There are no limits to housework," sighed another, for a woman is "charwoman, cook, dressmaker, launderer, nurse, caring mother, and attentive wife.
 And how much time it takes to go to the store and drag home dinner!"71

 Clearly, the retreat from the system of communal dining did not affect men and women in the same way.
 Time budget studies showed that women were responsible for most of the domestic labor even if they worked outside the home.
 The factory woman worked the same eight-hour day as her male counterpart, but when she returned home, she faced about five more hours of housework; the male worker, only two.
 Men had about three and a half hours to relax during the day, a woman, only two hours and twenty minutes.
-Men slept for an average of eight hours, women, only six hours and 45 minutes.
-Women spent, on average, two and a half times more time on housework than men and had barely half the leisure as a result.
-Given their household responsibilities, it was not surprising that women had a
+Men slept for an average of eight hours, women, only six hours and 45 minutes.72 Women spent, on average, two and a half times more time on housework than men and had barely half the leisure as a result.73 Given their household responsibilities, it was not surprising that women had a higher rate of illiteracy and lower interest in politics and current affairs.
+A woman could hardly share her husband's concerns and interests when her horizons were blocked day after day by stacks of dirty sheets and dishes.